-(experimental) Rank by a more meaningful effect size.
-Once we stop thinking in terms of zero vs non-zero effect and start thinking about effect size, we have greater freedom to choose an effect size that is meaningful.
+This is an experimental branch.
+Rank by a more meaningful effect size: Once we stop thinking in terms of zero vs non-zero effect and start thinking about effect size, we have greater freedom to choose an effect size that is meaningful.
 For example, examining the interaction of two factors, a linear model on log expression levels allows testing of odds ratios.
 However this will give a large effect size when, say, a proportion shifts from 0.01% to 0.1%.
 We may instead be interested in the difference of proportions, to avoid looking at such small shifts.
-Topconfects provides effect_shift_log2 for this.

 This branch works, but is overly complicated for what it achieves.
 The current plan is to re-implement this idea using a simpler Wald test.